-Fitness FYI: Check out 3 things you may have missed
+Fitness FYI: Check Out 3 Things You May Have Missed

 Follow these fit women we're crushing on for inspiration, workout ideas, and motivation.Read article

-Here, Muscle & Fitness is your hook-up for some of the most captivating stories in the world of strength and sports over the past few days.
+Here, Muscle & Fitness is your hook-up for some of the most captivating stories in the world of sports and health over the past few days.

+The XIII Paralympic Winter Games in Beijing gets underway from today, and while the multisport tournament has banned athletes from Russia and Belarus from participation because of current world events, passionate athletes from the rest of the globe will compete to reach the peak of their physical performance.

+Former 5-time state wrestling champion, Andrew Kurka will be representing Team USA as he goes for gold in Alpine Skiing.
+Tragically, he broke his back when he overturned a 4-wheeler at the age of 13 but incredibly, continued to wrestle and even won a state championship without the use of his legs.
+Another inspirational Team USA athlete is Oksana Masters.
+She was born with a host of ailments thought to be related to the Chernobyl disaster, including missing shin bones and differently sized legs.
+At 14, Masters had both legs amputated near the knee.
+Amazingly, she has won multiple medals in her sporting career, including Nordic skiing and even para cycling.
+Team GB’s James Barnes-Miller, who suffers from limb deficiencies, also hopes to bring the gold back to his home country of England via snowboarding after delivering a standout performance at the 2021 World Championships in Lillehammer.